Pavlysh/PowerBI/README.md

 # PowerBI
 Power BI project analysing GDP and trade balance of top 10 developped countries.
-Data is deleivered from the https://www.macrotrends.net public datasource
+Data is delivered from the https://www.macrotrends.net public datasource

 GDP at purchaser's prices- is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.